RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 In the above example, we want the `datetime_added` column of our table to get MySQL's `NOW()` function applied to it.
 If we didn't pass the ignore array as the third argument, it would be like saying we wanted the string of "NOW()" to be inserted.

+> Note that in both examples above, we didn't have to pass an ID into `insert()` because we're assuming this table has an automatic incrementing ID.

 ### Update

-The update statements work just like the insert ones.
+The update statements work just like the insert one.
 Simply call `Sql::update()` as follows:

 ```php
 $data = [